peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `boolean HasMostInnerTag(int tagValue)`<br>
- Returns whether this object has an innermost tag and that tag is of the given number.
+ Returns whether this object has an innermost tag and that tag is of the specified number.

 * `boolean HasMostInnerTag(com.upokecenter.numbers.EInteger bigTagValue)`<br>
- Returns whether this object has an innermost tag and that tag is of the given number, expressed as an arbitrary-precision number.
+ Returns whether this object has an innermost tag and that tag is of the specified number, expressed as an arbitrary-precision number.

 * `boolean HasMostOuterTag(int tagValue)`<br>
- Returns whether this object has an outermost tag and that tag is of the given number.
+ Returns whether this object has an outermost tag and that tag is of the specified number.

 * `boolean HasMostOuterTag(com.upokecenter.numbers.EInteger bigTagValue)`<br>
- Returns whether this object has an outermost tag and that tag is of the given number.
+ Returns whether this object has an outermost tag and that tag is of the specified number.

 * `boolean HasOneTag()`<br>
  Returns whether this object has only one tag.

 * `boolean HasOneTag(int tagValue)`<br>
- Returns whether this object has only one tag and that tag is the given number.
+ Returns whether this object has only one tag and that tag is the specified number.

 * `boolean HasOneTag(com.upokecenter.numbers.EInteger bigTagValue)`<br>
- Returns whether this object has only one tag and that tag is the given number, expressed as an arbitrary-precision integer.
+ Returns whether this object has only one tag and that tag is the specified number, expressed as an arbitrary-precision integer.

 * `boolean HasTag(int tagValue)`<br>
- Returns whether this object has a tag of the given number.
+ Returns whether this object has a tag of the specified number.

 * `boolean HasTag(com.upokecenter.numbers.EInteger bigTagValue)`<br>
- Returns whether this object has a tag of the given number.
+ Returns whether this object has a tag of the specified number.

 * `CBORObject Insert(int index,
  CBORObject cborObj)`<br>